 The influence of Hendricus Johannes (Henri) van Ginkel on Farwerck must have been immense.
 Van Ginkel lived in Laren not far from Hilversum where Farwerck lived.
-Both were active in the Theosophical Society.
-In 1917 Farwerck lead that lodge.
+Both were active in the Theosophical Society, where they appear to have met.
+In 1917 Farwerck lead that Hilversum lodge.
 Both were active in the Universal Sufism movement and the Coué foundation.

 In 1911, Van Ginkel initiated, passed and raised Farwerck into mixed gender Freemasonry in a lodge that he himself had initially set up in his house, but which would quickly move to Hilversum.
 Both Farwerck and Van Ginkel were of the opinion that Freemasonry and Theosophy should not mix.
 As a matter of fact, the lodge that Van Ginkel started (for which he left the first mixed gender lodge in the Netherlands) and in which Farwerck was initiated, was the first lodge with a non-Theosophical (or rather: less Theosophical as Van Ginkel’s reforms weren’t ready yet then) ritual that Van Ginkel himself had written.

 Farwerck also proved himself deeply interested in Masonic rituals and history and I’m sure that the two (or more) worked closely together on reforming the rituals of Le Droit Humain.

 Van Ginkel was the first Grand Commander of Le Droit Humain from 1913 to 1923 and he was followed by Farwerck who also had the position for a decade.
 After Farwerck came Jan Thierens who doubled the years in function.